 - Poor weather conditions

-Beyond a reading of 120 micrograms per 100 millilitres of breath, the Court will always consider a prison sentence.
+If an alcohol reading is beyond 120 micrograms per 100 millilitres of breath, the court will always consider a prison sentence.
 Drink driving convictions are recorded, giving you a criminal record.
-Expert legal advice using specialist criminal defence solicitors is critical.

-Misleadingly, although drink driving is termed as an ‘Offence Carrying Mandatory Disqualification’ this is not strictly true.
-As with all motoring offences that may be punished by penalty points or disqualification, if certain factors have prevailed, the Court may use its discretion to avoid imposing the mandatory drink driving disqualification or points.
+Although drink driving is termed as an ‘Offence Carrying Mandatory Disqualification’ this is not strictly true.
+As with all motoring offences that may be punished by penalty points or disqualification, if certain factors have prevailed, the court may use its discretion to avoid imposing the mandatory drink driving disqualification or points.

 Special reasons may include: